 It’s fall, ya’ll, and that means leaf-peeping season is upon us.
 In some parts of Tennessee, the leaves are already starting to change color and drift to the ground.
 Here is a list of the top 5 places in the state to see the most vibrant colors this season.

 Chattanooga.
 It’s not called The Scenic City for nothing!
 The Tennessee River meanders gently through the heart of downtown Chattanooga, and a handful of mountains surround it.
 There are several ways to see the fall colors in this town, starting with the river.
 The Southern Belle Riverboat and Tennessee Aquarium’s River Gorge Explorer both have fall color cruises down the Tennessee River that offer some of them most spectacular views in the area.
 Hikers can explore the trials at Signal Point National Park atop Signal Mountain, which, in addition to being free, also boasts one of the best bird’s eye views of the Tennessee River Gorge in the city.
-Another great viewpoint is atop Lookout Mountain at Point Park.
-The main trail leads to the northernmost end of Lookout Mountain and offers a stunning glimpse of downtown Chattanooga and the Tennessee River.
+Another great viewpoint is atop Lookout Mountain at Point Park where you can take advantage of Lookout Mountain Hang Gliding.
+The main trail leads to the northernmost end of Lookout Mountain and offers a stunning glimpse of Downtown Chattanooga and the Tennessee River.
 If the river’s not your thing, try a ride aboard the Tennessee Valley Railroad as it snakes through the Tennessee Valley, offering up close views of the passing landscape.
+Don’t forget to stop at these great Chattanooga restaurants, also!
+(And family friendly Chattanooga breweries)

 Bristol.
-Known for NASCAR and as the birthplace of country music, Bristol is located in northeast Tennessee and straddles the Tennessee – Virginia state line.
+Known for NASCAR and as the birthplace of country music, Bristol is located in northeast Tennessee and straddles the Tennessee – Virginia state line – we always drive through here on our way to Washington DC.
 Because it’s located in the Appalachian foothills, Bristol has some pretty spectacular views.
 A drive through the 640,000-acre Cherokee National Forest or a hike along the Appalachian Trail are just a few great ways to explore the scenery in the tri-cities area.

 Fall Creek Falls State Park.
 One of the most popular state-run parks in Tennessee, Fall Creek Falls is a treasure trove of fall fun.
 More than 26,000 acres of land nestled atop the Cumberland Plateau encompass trails, waterfalls, a golf course, lodging options, and a lake.
 The park is named for Fall Creek Falls, one of the highest waterfalls in the eastern U.S. at over 250 feet high.
 Visitors can explore the park in several different ways including hiking, biking, boating, horseback riding, and even zip lining.
 The Nature Center provides naturalist-led programs, arts & crafts, campfires, games, and even live music, so there is plenty of entertainment for the whole family to enjoy.
 There are more than 34 miles of trails to explore and plenty of fun ways to see the sites – and the colors – of Fall Creek Falls.